EHealthInsurance

-eHealth, Inc., doing business as eHealthInsurance, is a publicly traded online marketplace for health insurance, organized in Delaware and based in Santa Clara, California.
-The company primarily provides plans related to Medicare such as prescription drug plans, Medigap, and Medicare Advantage plans.
-The company also sells individual plans, competing with health insurance marketplaces.
-The company sells plans in all 50 U.S. states and the District of Columbia from 170 health insurance carriers.
-Its large staff of licensed agents assist consumers with little or no computer experience with their online enrollments.
+eHealth, or eHealthInsurance Services, Inc., is a publicly traded online marketplace (through holding company eHealth, Inc.) that specializes in health insurance serving as a licensed health insurance agency and advisor.
+The company helps people compare health insurance plans from over 180 insurance carriers, including Medicare coverage options such as Medicare Advantage, Medigap, and prescription drug plans.

+eHealth also sells individual plans, competing with health insurance marketplaces, and assists employers with the administration of Individual Coverage Health Reimbursement Arrangements (ICHRA).
+The company sells plans in all 50 U.S. states and the District of Columbia with its staff of licensed insurance agents assisting consumers with enrollment online or by phone.

-The company has a corporate office in Santa Clara, California, and satellite offices in Gold River, California, Salt Lake City, Utah, Austin, Texas and Indianapolis, Indiana.
+The company has a largely remote workforce with headquarters in Indianapolis, Indiana, and satellite offices in Fremont, California and Salt Lake City, Utah.

 History

 eHealth, Inc. was founded in 1997.
+The founder, Vip Patel, started the company in Silicon Valley after a personal experience getting food poisoning and lacking health insurance.

 In 2006, the company became a public company via an initial public offering.
 The company opened at the NASDAQ exchange with $14 a share.

 In 2010, eHealth acquired PlanPrescriber, Inc. for $28.7 million in cash.
 PlanPrescriber provides tools to help people choose the right Medicare plan.

 In 2013, eHealth, along with other "web brokers", signed deals with Healthcare.gov to enroll subsidy-eligible consumers in the newly approved health plans offered through the Patient Protection and Affordable Care Act.

 In 2014, eHealth acquired the Medicare.com domain name for $4.8 million.

-In March 2015, the company announced 72 layoffs, with plans to lay off 160 people.

 In May 2016, the company appointed Scott Flanders, a director of the company since 2008, as CEO.
 Former CEO Gary Lauer continued in an advisory role through the end of 2016.

-In August 2016, eHealth announced that it had insured 5 million people.
+In August 2016, eHealth announced that it had insured 5 million people..

-In 2017, the company said it rejected takeover offers.

 In 2018, eHealth acquired GoMedigap, a consumer acquisition and engagement electronic platform tailored to Medigap insurance.

 In 2019 eHealth announced the development of an Eastern Headquarters in Indianapolis, Indiana.

-In March 2020, eHealth announced its follow-on public offering of 1,800,000 shares, priced at $115/share, of its common stock, designed to raise an additional $207M.
+In 2020, eHealth announced its follow-on public offering of 1,800,000 shares, priced at $115/share, of its common stock, designed to raise an additional $207M.
 Three days later they announced the closing of the offering, with the 275,000 share option also having been exercised, raising a net proceeds of approximately $227.5 million after deducting underwriting discounts and commissions and the estimated expenses of the offering.

-In November 2021, eHealth appointed Fran Soistman as CEO.
+In 2021, eHealth appointed Fran Soistman as CEO.
 Former CEO Scott Flanders continued in an advisory role through the end of 2021.